Literacy & Art Go Hand-in-Hand

 Saturday, March 14, 2020

-He will have his watercolor series, as well as some original pen & ink drawings.
+Phil will have his watercolor series as well as some original pen & ink drawings for sale.

-One of the watercolor giclee prints that will be at the ARTSFEST
+One of the watercolor giclee prints that will be available at the ARTS FEST

 Phil will be a guest at the 3rd annual